 Death in Rouen

-After our visit to Saint Maclou’s, we walked through the cobbled streets and alleyways that take you through the heart of Rouen and looked at some of the old buildings and sites.
+After our visit to Saint Maclou’s, I walked through the cobbled streets and alleyways that take you through the heart of Rouen and looked at some of the old buildings and sites.

 Usually, when a city preserves its architecture it gets ‘mixed in with the modern’ and you know that you are looking at sites as a tourist.
 Rouen is different in this respect, it gives you the feeling that you are actually there and part of the history.
 Even the more modern shops are integrated and woven tightly into Rouen’s history.
 It is easy for the imagination to come alive and get a real feel for how it was in early Europe.